Glastonbury announces major rock band as secret set act

 “It’s always been there for most of our lifetimes.
 There has never been a festival like it anywhere else,” lead singer Chrissie Hynde said.

-The news comes as The Pretenders fans await the release of their new studio album, Relentless, out 1 September.
+The news comes as fans of The Pretenders await the release of their new studio album, Relentless, out 1 September.

 In the past, secret sets have seen the likes of Lady Gaga, Franz Ferdinand and Pulp perform.